BabylonJS/Documentation/content/extensions/Mesh_Writer/Mesh_Writer_Introduction.md

 ## Getting the code

 Copy https://github.com/BabylonJS/features/extensions/blob/master/MeshWriter/meshwriter.min.js or https://github.com/BabylonJS/features/extensions/blob/master/MeshWriter/meshwriter.js and build it into your load sequence.
+Maintenance of Mesh Writer is the responsibility of the author.

 ## If you prefer npm